 From hash to daily runs

-Pilutaq Lundblad shows how routines can turn old habits into strength and profit.
+Pilutaq Lundblad shows how routines can turn old habits into strength and energy.

 Published

-To daily Pilutaq Lundblad is a producer at Greenland's National Theater and a rapper and singer in two of Greenland's biggest bands, Toornat and Sauwestari.
-But next to that music, he has embarked on a completely new challenge: to run every day as a hero years – a discipline that has changed both his body, mind and perspective on life.
+By day, Pilutaq Lundblad is a producer at Greenland's National Theater and a rapper and singer in two of Greenland's biggest bands, Toornat and Sauwestari.
+But besides music, he has taken on a whole new challenge: running every day for a whole year - a discipline that has changed both his body, mind and perspective on life.

-Pilot Lundblad, one of Greenland's most significant rappers and singers, has been for years known for his incomparable energy on stage and his ability to create music, that hits the listeners.
-But now he has thrown himself into a completely new challenge - one, which is not about chords or words, but about endurance, discipline and personal growth.
-He has set out to run every day for a whole year.
-You could believe that the project started quietly with short trips in the local area.
+Pilutaq Lundblad, one of Greenland's most prominent rappers and singers, has been known for years for his incomparable energy on stage and his ability to create music that touches listeners.
+But now he has taken on a completely new challenge – one that is not about chords or words, but about endurance, discipline and personal growth.
+He has set himself the task of running every day for an entire year.
+You would think that the project started quietly with short trips in the local area.
 But the reality is different.
-In August, Pilutaq made a decision that quickly becomes something much more ambitious.
+In August, Pilutaq made a decision that quickly became something much more ambitious.

 Pilutaq's daily steps in his running shoes become a symbol of discipline, transformation and new habits.

 - My friend's son, who I was also close to, committed suicide.
 I felt that I had to do something.
-So when I saw that the KangNu Running Race was only 10 days later, I decided to implement it, says Pilutaq Lundblad.
+So when I saw that the KangNu Running Race was only 10 days away, I decided to do it, says Pilutaq Lundblad.

 KangNu Running Race is far from an ordinary race.
-It's an ultra race of 56 km, there challenges participants with steep, hilly terrain and extreme conditions.
-Pilot when far from getting trained for the race.
-Still, he manages to persuade his comrade: They must carry it out together, whatever the cost.
-Because they stay ran not an exercise project, but a challenge that almost requires stubbornness supernatural level.
+It is a 56 km ultra-race that challenges participants with steep, hilly terrain and extreme conditions.
+Pilutaq is far from having trained for the race.
+Yet he manages to persuade his friend: They must complete it together, no matter what.
+For them, the race will not be an exercise project, but a challenge that almost demands superhuman stubbornness.

-- I completed, but it was a pure nightmare.
+- I completed the race, but it was a nightmare.
 I sprained my ankle along the way, ran wrong and got cramps.
-And as if that wasn't enough, I started eventually hallucinating.
-I was convinced a polar bear was running by mine side.
+And as if that wasn't enough, I started hallucinating.
+I was convinced that a polar bear was running beside me.
 But I refused to stop.
-I had to finish, Pilutaq says wryly smile.
+I had to finish, says Pilutaq with a wry smile.

-When he finally crosses the finish line, half swaying and exhausted, he gives himself up a promise: Never run again.
-Even if he is insanely busy, he only wants to go.
-But reality will soon show that that decision will not be allowed to stick for a long time.
+When he finally crosses the finish line, half-swaying and exhausted, he makes a promise to himself: Never run again.
+Even if he is in a mad rush, he will only walk.
+But reality will soon show that this resolution will not last long.

 He will run every day for a year

-Then Pilutaq returns home to his family and his two children after the ultra race, is the body is tender, and the thoughts are running in top gear.
-He sits down, feels the silence after the many kilometers and let the experience sink in.
+When Pilutaq returns home to his family and two children after the ultra, his body is sore and his mind is racing.
+He sits down, feels the silence after the many kilometers and lets the experience sink in.

 The runs on the trails give Pilutaq peace of mind and energy for both music and family life.

 - I just thought: Wow, what an experience.
-I challenged myself on one pretty brutal way.
-It was exciting physically – but especially mentally, explains Pilutaq.
+I challenged myself in a pretty brutal way.
+It was exciting physically – but especially mentally, Pilutaq elaborates.

-Instead to say goodbye to running, something unexpected happens.
-The experience turns you on curiosity that will not let him go.
-At home in the living room, he starts searching YouTube, and soon he stumbles upon an ultra runner who is on day 1000 in one project where he runs every single day.
+Instead of saying goodbye to running, something unexpected happens.
+The experience ignites a curiosity that won't let him go.
+At home in the living room, he starts searching YouTube, and soon he comes across an ultrarunner who is on day 1000 of a project where he runs every single day.

-- It struck me immediately: That, I have to do that too.
-The only question was for how long.
+- It hit me right away: That's what I want too.
+The only question was how long.
 A year seemed like a suitable challenge, says Pilutaq.

-Pilot describes running as a meditative practice where every turn becomes an opportunity for reflection, creativity and peace of mind.
+Pilutaq describes running as a meditative practice, where each run becomes an opportunity for reflection, creativity, and peace of mind.

 - I listen to music, often just some house rhythms without vocals.
-If there is text on, I quickly become overstimulated.
-I need the rhythm, don't I the words, in order to collect the thoughts and organize them.
-Running gives me a huge feeling of freedom and peace in myself, and I come home with much more energy, Pilutaq says calmly.
+If there are lyrics, I quickly become overstimulated.
+I need the rhythm, not the words, to be able to gather my thoughts and organize them.
+Running gives me an enormous sense of freedom and calm within myself, and I come home with much more energy, Pilutaq says calmly.

-Each trip becomes a respite, a mental break, and eventually also a addiction of the good kind.
+Every trip becomes a respite, a mental break, and eventually an addiction of the good kind.

-Pilot is a hip-hop artist and used to an environment that is often raw and rough - far from it the calm, meditative world he now moves into.
+Pilutaq is a hip-hop artist and used to an environment that is often raw and harsh – far from the calm, meditative world he is now moving into.

-- In hip-hop, our text universe is often dark, full of drugs, crime and alcohol.
-Therefore, it means a lot to me that the young people can see that you can be a hip hopper and at the same time live a healthy and stable life, Pilutaq adds a weight and sincerity that makes one feel that there is something honest heart behind the words.
+- In hip hop, our lyrical universe is often dark, filled with drugs, crime and alcohol.
+That's why it means a lot to me that young people can see that you can be a hip hop artist and at the same time live a healthy and stable life, says Pilutaq with a weight and sincerity that makes you feel that there is an honest heart behind the words.

-For Pilutaq, it is not only about music and image, but about showing that it is possible to break patterns, take responsibility for one's life and find a way to balance and stability.
+For Pilutaq, it's not just about music and image, but about showing that it is possible to break patterns, take responsibility for your life and find a path to balance and stability.

-Pilutaq shows the way as an honest role model.
+Pilutaq leads the way as an honest role model.

-- I have stood still for many years, says Pilutaq and takes a deep breath, which whether he collects his words before continuing.
+"I've been standing still for many years," Pilutaq says, taking a deep breath, as if gathering his words before continuing.

-- I have been addicted to hash and smoke every day for twenty years.
-I'm used to do something routine and controlled, but previously it was something that drained me.
-Now I apply the same discipline to something that gives me energy: to run every day.
-I could smoke every day, so I must also be able to run every day.
-I want to show that the old habits can be turned into something that gives energy, explains Pilutaq.
+- I have been addicted to hash and smoking every day for twenty years.
+I am used to doing something routine and controlled, but in the past it was something that drained me.
+Now I use the same discipline on something that gives me energy: running every day.
+If I could smoke every day, then I must also be able to run every day.
+I want to show that old habits can be turned into something that gives me energy, explains Pilutaq.

-With one, it makes sense why the otherwise tough hip-hop artist stands up and shows, that health, balance and commitment can go hand in hand with passion – and that yourself a former addiction can be turned into something positive.
+Suddenly, it makes sense why the otherwise tough hip-hop artist is standing up and showing that health, balance, and commitment can go hand in hand with passion – and that even a former addiction can be turned into something positive.

 Fans in new forum

-On TikTok, over 5,000 users follow Pilutaq Lundblad's videos, which usually mixes music, humor and everyday fun.
-But now a new one has appeared item up in the feed: run.
-Small glimpses from his daily trips, thoughts along the way and encouragements to those watching.
+On TikTok, over 5,000 users follow Pilutaq Lundblad's videos, which usually mix music, humor and everyday fun.
+But now a new element has appeared in the feed: running.
+Little glimpses from his daily walks, thoughts along the way and encouragement for those watching.

-- It is important for me to inspire especially the young people to move, come out and do something, says Pilutaq.
+- It is important for me to inspire young people in particular to move, get out and do something, says Pilutaq.

-- Far too many stand still in life, and I want to would like to see if I can't get them activated, he says.
+"Too many people are stagnant in life, and I'd like to see if I can't activate them," he says.

-Therefore he also encourages his followers to run 'with him' - even if in practice means each separately, each on their own route and at each their own pace.
-And precisely the community at a distance is the idea behind his next goal: On day 100 he will collect as many as possible to run around the whole of Greenland at the same time.
-Not an official race, but a shared moment where everyone takes a step forward the door.
+That is why he also encourages his followers to run 'with him' - even if in practice this means running separately, on their own route and at their own pace.
+And precisely this community at a distance is the idea behind his next goal: On day 100 he will gather as many people as possible to run simultaneously all over Greenland.
+Not an official race, but a shared moment where everyone takes a step out the door.

-- The response has been overwhelmingly positive, and I get many inquiries from people who want to run along and are curious about the project.
-It does makes me really happy, he says.
+- The response has been overwhelmingly positive, and I get many inquiries from people who want to get involved and are curious about the project.
+That makes me really happy, he says.

-It is important for Pilutaq to be honest, so that people reach the comment track asked how he maintains his motivation, he answers straight out:
+It's important for Pilutaq to be honest, so when people in the comments ask how he stays motivated, he answers bluntly:

 - It's not about motivation.
-I also have days when I'm crazy tired and lazy.
+I also have days when I'm really tired and lazy.
 It's about discipline and the right mindset.
-And usually get you feel much better once you get going, Pilutaq explains.
+And usually you feel much better once you get going, explains Pilutaq.

-Each kilometer becomes a symbol of how routines can turn old habits into new ones energy and create positive changes – not only for himself, but also for those who follow.
+Every kilometer becomes a symbol of how routines can turn old habits into new energy and create positive changes – not only for him, but also for those who follow.

-Pilutaq shares his runs on TikTok and inspires thousands to take their own steps
+Pilutaq shares his runs on TikTok, inspiring thousands to take their own steps

-I August Pilutaq returns to the KangNu Running Race, and to the 56 kilometers he swore he would never run again.
+In August, Pilutaq will return to the KangNu Running Race, and to the 56 kilometers he swore he would never run again.
 But this time it will be on his own terms.
 After months of daily running training, discipline and reflection, he will face the race with a completely new starting point.
-Each kilometer becomes not just a physical one challenge, but an opportunity to master one's mind, manage one's routines and turn old habits into strength.
-Pilutaq Lundblad's journey is more than one running project.
-It is a living example of how to take control his life, challenge himself and discover new sides of himself - wherever established you are in your career.
-His message is clear: it's never too late trying something new and small, daily actions can lead to big changes.
+Each kilometer will not only be a physical challenge, but an opportunity to master his mind, manage his routines and turn old habits into strength.
+Pilutaq Lundblad's journey is more than a running project.
+It is a living example of how you can take control of your life, challenge yourself and discover new sides of yourself – no matter how established you are in your career.
+His message is clear: it is never too late to try something new, and small, daily actions can lead to big changes.

 Abonnementer